-We interviewed Robb Boardman, Cory Loykasek and Donny Divanian, the comedy trio behind The Dress Up Gang, a heartwarming, hilarious and immensely enjoyable show that premiered at the Sundance Film Festival last month.
+We interviewed Robb Boardman, Cory Loykasek and Donny Divanian, the comedy trio behind heartwarming show The Dress Up Gang.

 When stand-up friends Robb Boardman, Cory Loykasek and Donny Divanian tried playing “versions of themselves” to create flawed but likeable characters, little did they know that their first comedy sketches would turn into a hit web series, which would then be developed into a TV show whose first two episodes would be shown as part of the Sundance Film Festival’s Indie Episodic Program.